NateScarlet/nuke-docker/README.md

 ## Prebuilt images

-New nuke version will be auto updated, CI job runs monthly.
+New nuke version will be auto added by CI on the 1st of every month.

 <!-- image badges start -->